Even this can be funny sometimes, intentionally or otherwise.

 Even though this is actually nightmare fuel, the way the characters barely ever notice Slendy is right in front of them is so idiotic it can be funny some times.

-LittleKuriboh of all people, on Jay trying to look inconspicuous while spying in front of an antique store:
+LittleKuriboh of all people, on Jay trying to look inconspicuous while spying in front of an antique store (on Twitter during the break between Season 2 and 3):

 LittleKuriboh: Make sure you're not wearing the chest mounted camera.
 And don't say you're making a documentary on antiquing.